Review: Marriott Bonvoy Boundless Credit Card from Chase

 Upgrading from the Marriott Bonvoy Premier Card

 Instead, you can request an upgrade to the new Bonvoy Boundless.
-You’ll probably get a bonus offer, like 20,000 points after your first purchase.
+You may get a bonus offer, like 20,000 points after your first purchase.
 But there’s no guarantee that you’ll get a bonus offer, or that it will be of a certain amount.

 Take note that this will be counted as a product change, not a new account opening.
 Your credit card account number will not change, but the expiration date and CVV may change.
 So if you have any automatic payments set up you should check the details after upgrading.